Getting Started with Firebase Analytics for Apps/

 - Xcode debug console – Same idea as the Android Studio console, but for iOS.

 - Google Analytics Real Time Reports – While app hits can take a few minutes little longer to appear in Real Time reports, they should appear there while you’re testing.
-This can be extremely helpful, especially considering the fact that Firebase does not offer Real Time reporting.

 I hope this is a clear yet useful guide to getting up and running with Firebase Analytics.
 There are plenty of other Firebase features we could talk about in future posts.
 If you’re curious, check out Jimmy’s review of Noteworthy Features of Firebase Analytics.